ericmedvet/slides/advanced-programming-2020/01-intro.md

 ---

-## Excercises
+## Exercises

-There we'll be several excercises:
+There we'll be several exercises:
 - approx. 20h on 72h
-- sofware design and implementation excercises
+- sofware design and implementation exercises
 - bring your own device
 - in classroom
   - with the teacher actively investigating about your progresses